CodeupClassroom/venus-java-codeup-exercises/src/java_two/arrays-lec.md

     for i
     for each
         print the elements in the array
-        now is a good time for the toString method with Person!
+        now is a good time for the toString method with java_two.oo_exercise.Person!

 ### Arrays helper class
     fill
     equals
-        now MAY be a good time to override Person .equals copyOf
+        now MAY be a good time to override java_two.oo_exercise.Person .equals copyOf
     toString
     sort